 You'll read that I mourn the person I was because I really liked that version of me.
 The non-shaky Lisa.
 I don't quite know what to make of the new me yet, even after tremoring non-stop for 2 1/2 years.
 I'm hoping this blog will let me look at myself with new eyes.

-I want to thank my husband, Lee, for living this journey with me.
-It's been scary for both of us.
-And together we will get through it.
-My mother for ALWAYS being my rock.
+UPDATED 12/2017: I want to thank my former husband for living this part of the journey with me.
+For the last 7 of our 23 years together he endured Parkinsons with me.
+It was scary and rough and ultimately our marriage could not survive this disease.
+To my soulmate who cares for me now, I don't have the words to express my gratitude for you know what you're taking on and you still ask to do it and allow me to lean into you around the clock for your love and support.
+The words THANK YOU and LOVE are not strong enough words for how I feel about you.
+It is an endless flow, as you put it so eloquently.
+To My mother for ALWAYS being my rock.
 I'm so happy to be home with you.
-My best friend, Maria, whose unending love and support has seen me through all my trials for the past 20 years.
+My best friend, Maria, whose unending love and support has seen me through all my trials for the past 25 years.
 Truly my soul sister from God.
 Stuart Perlin for shopping at Publix that single most miraculous day in August 2013.
 Dr. Sengun for being Dr. Sengun, exactly everything he is, and for loving his patients and his work as much as he does.
 He definitely saved me.
+(And now in 2017, I am grateful for my new neurology team at the Mayo Clinic Jacksonville for the lifesaving DBS Surgery I will undergo soon.
+Wait until you read the journey it took to get here.)
 There is a cast of hundreds that have played a part in this journey.
 You'll meet them in this blog as we venture on.

 Be sure to pray for peace and good health for all PD sufferers.
 For patience, courage and strength for all at-home caregivers without whom we would be in big trouble.
 For wisdom and strength for all PD related health care professionals that dedicate their lives to caring for our special needs.
 And for research scientists all over the world so that they may discover that breakthrough.